openshift-labs/lab-building-images/workshop/content/creating-images/07-using-a-dockerfile.md

 For a full list of the instructions you can use in a `Dockerfile` check out the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/).

 The workshop will not be going through everything you can do from a `Dockerfile`.
-Instructions you can use in a `Dockerfile` will be introduced, and the `COPY` and `CMD` statements covered in more details, as we proceed through the remainder of the workshop.
+Instructions you can use in a `Dockerfile` will be introduced, and the `COPY` and `CMD` statements covered in more details as necessary, as we proceed through the remainder of the workshop.